radify/angular-g11n/docs/manual.md

 [API.md](API.md) - details of the methods available in the angular-g11n API.

+[managing-g11n-as-csv.md](managing-g11n-as-csv.md) - you can manage g11n using CSV files if JSON doesn't suit you.

 [LICENSE](../LICENSE) - terms and conditions.

 [CONTRIBUTING.md](../CONTRIBUTING.md) - guide to contributing to angular-g11n.